melissa0987/recipeManager/README.md

 - Build desktop GUI applications with PyQt6
 - Design and implement modular systems for maintainability
-- Manage and persist user data u
+- Manage and persist user data using JSON
+- Create cohesive UI themes and user experiences
+- Apply object-oriented programming principles in real applications